Erreway: New Band formed; 2012-Present

+In 2021 the band released a new album Vuelvo.
+On November 25, 2024 Camila Bordonaba, Felipe Colombo y Benjamín Rojas announced a reunion tour of Erreway, launching in 2025.

 Personal and media lives

 With the success of their albums and Rebelde Way, Erreway members have become household names in Argentina, as well as international stars.
 Luisana Lopilato and Camila Bordonaba, Lopilato especially, were named one of the sexiest women in many countries, Argentina, Spain and Greece mostly.
 All members also became a regular feature of the press.